A Unified Framework for Rerandomization using Quadratic Forms: Discussion and Conclusion

 Under Quadratic Form Rerandomization, defined by a positive semi-definite matrix $\mathbf{A}$, we show that the variance reduction applied to each principal component of $\mathbf{X}$ is weighted by the eigenvalues of $\mathbf{\Sigma}^{\nicefrac{1}{2}} \mathbf{A} \mathbf{\Sigma}^{\nicefrac{1}{2}}$ where $\mathbf{\Sigma} = \text{Cov}(\sqrt{n}(\bar{\mathbf{X}}_T - \bar{\mathbf{X}}_C) \mid \mathbf{X})$.
 In terms of covariate balance, we found in \cref{opt_no_info} that $\mathbf{A} = \mathbf{I}_d$ minimizes the Frobenius norm of the covariance of the covariate mean differences after rerandomization, and $\mathbf{A} = \mathbf{\Sigma}^{-1}$ maximizes the total variance reduction applied to the principal components.
 Meanwhile, in \cref{var_reduction_section}, we showed that the precision of the difference-in-means estimator after rerandomization depends on the variance explained by each principal component and their relationship with the potential outcomes.
 We found that Euclidean Rerandomization is minimax optimal in the sense that the difference-in-means estimator's precision is never too far from its precision under the optimal choice of $\mathbf{A}$.
 Our results establish properties about a general class of rerandomization methods and provide guidance for navigating this class in practice.

-We validated these theoretical results via simulation and a real application, and found that---while the optimal rerandomization method depends on the unknown relationship between the principal components' and outcomes---Euclidean rerandomization yielded fairly robust results across simulation settings.
+We validated these theoretical results via simulation and a real application, and found that---while the optimal rerandomization method depends on the unknown relationship between the principal components and outcomes---Euclidean Rerandomization yielded fairly robust results across simulation settings.
 That said, if the practitioner has prior information that the top principal components are strongly related to the outcomes, they can employ methods like Squared Euclidean or PCA Rerandomization to achieve greater variance reduction than Euclidean Rerandomization, but at the expense of robustness.

 Although this work establishes properties for a broad class of rerandomization methods, we only focus on methods that can be expressed by quadratic forms.
 Future work could establish methods for comparing rerandomization with quadratic forms to other rerandomization methods and experimental design strategies.
-Furthermore, within the context of Quadratic Form Rerandomization, future work could extend our results to multi-valued treatments or sequential experiments.
+Furthermore, although we focus on two-arm, completely randomized experiments, the quadratic form framework is not tied to this setting.
+For example, in multi-armed experiments one could stack imbalances across arms and apply quadratic form acceptance rules to this higher-dimensional covariate imbalance vector.
+Furthermore, Quadratic Form Rerandomization can be layered on top of other randomization schemes (e.g.\ stratified/block, cluster, or split-plot) by extending the approaches in \cite{wang2023rerandomization, lu2023design, shi2022rerandomization}; these are all natural directions for future work.
 In particular, sequential rerandomization could be especially useful, as practitioners may be able to use outcome information in prior experiments to inform future experiments.
-This outcome information could be useful not only for choosing which covariates to balance, but also which quadratic form or other distance metric to use when rerandomizing.
+This outcome information could be useful not only for choosing which covariates to balance, but also which quadratic form to use when rerandomizing.